Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Installing-FreeNAS.md

 # Installing FreeNAS on ODYSSEY - X86J4105

-This tutorial demonstrates how to install the open source Storage operating system.
+This tutorial demonstrates how to install the open-source Storage operating system.
 [FreeNAS](https://www.freenas.org/) is an operating system that can be installed on virtually any hardware platform to share data over a network.
-By installing FreeNAS on ODYSSEY - X86J4105 you have built yourself an personal cloud drive!
+By installing FreeNAS on ODYSSEY - X86J4105 you have built yourself a personal cloud drive!

 ## Hardware Requirements